CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 The first thing we need to set up for our `std::ifstream` object is opening and closing the file.
 We'll follow the programming technique RAII (resource acquisition is initialization) for this, which binds the life cycle of a resource (the file we'll be opening) to the lifetime of the object (our `CacheSim` object).

-Specifically, we will be opening the file in the constructor of our `CacheSim`, and closing it in the destructor.
+Specifically, we will be opening the file in the `CacheSim` constructor, and closing it in the destructor.
 We'll start with our constructor which will take a single `std::string` (the path to the trace file to open).
 Inside the constructor, we will call the `open` method for our `ifstream` object:

 ```cpp
 // Constructor